ifjGery/dynamicDesksAndRooms/README.md

 ## limitations

-this page is designed for mobile only, and the following features are not implemented
+this page is designed for mobile only, so when viewing on desktop, please switch to responsive design mode in the dev tools

+plus the following features are not implemented
 * changing floors
 * zoom function